About Eleonora Mattiacci

 She is on X (formerly known as Twitter) @ProfEMattiacci.

-Eleonora Mattiacci is an Assistant Professor of Political Science at Amherst College.
+Eleonora Mattiacci is an Associate Professor of Political Science at Amherst College.
 She is the author of Volatile States in International Politics (Oxford University Press, 2023).
 She is on X (formerly known as Twitter) @ProfEMattiacci.

 Eleonora's website